Linglong Tire: Manufacturing plants

 Linglong Tire has established five manufacturing plants in China in Zhaoyuan, Dezhou, Liuzhou, Jingmen, and Changchun.
 The company opened its first overseas plant in 2014, a passenger tire factory in Chonburi, Thailand, and added capacity in 2015 for truck/bus tires.

-In March, 2019, Linglong launched construction of a second overseas manufacturing base in Zrenjanin, Vojvodina, Serbia, which is a new milestone for the company.
+In March, 2019, Linglong launched construction of a second overseas manufacturing base in Zrenjanin, Serbia, which is a new milestone for the company.
 Planned capacity is 13.6 million tires annually.
 Plant cost is about $994 million, on 136 hectare in industrial and free trade zone.
 Production is planned to commence in 2021.

-However, the plant is manned by Vietnamese workers, that work there in conditions that look like slavery, until this became international news.
-Ever since, the Vietnamese employees were either sent back to Vietnam, or live with their Chinese colleagues, kept away from journalists.

 Sponsorships

 Beginning in the 2010s, Linglong Tire has sponsored a number of football clubs and leagues.
 In January 2015, the firm became the top sponsor of German team VfL Wolfsburg.
 The firm became an official partner of Italian side Juventus in February 2018.
 On March 30, 2019, Linglong Tire began sponsoring the Serbian SuperLiga, the country's most competitive football league.
+Since September 2024, the company has also been a sponsor of the main teams of Chelsea F.C. and Real Madrid.